benwiggy/GoldenAge/README.md

 Because the SMuFL character range does not conflict with the standard text font characters, I have decided to merge all the characters, text and music, into one font.
 The text characters have been expanded, with extra diacritic-vowel combinations, and improved kerning.

 The font is consequently given a different name (including PostScript name) from the legacy package.
 This allows the old fonts to be used alongside, if needed, and ensures that old documents will have to be altered (if only by selecting the new font) -- and checked!

+This font is release under the SIL Open Font Licence.
+See the accompanying OFL.txt file.